Bug Bounty Program

 Microsoft

 Microsoft’s bug bounty program is one of the most extensive in the industry.
-It covers various products and services, offering rewards that can reach up to $4 million for critical vulnerabilities, particularly in artificial intelligence and cloud services.
-Microsoft not only compensates researchers but also provides opportunities for them to collaborate with its engineering teams.
+It covers various products and services and offers rewards of up to $4 million for critical vulnerabilities, particularly in artificial intelligence and cloud services.
+Microsoft compensates researchers and provides opportunities for them to collaborate with its engineering teams.

 Google’s Vulnerability Reward Program (VRP) has been operational since 2010 and is designed to incentivize researchers to report security flaws in Google’s services and products.
-The program has evolved over the years, expanding to cover a wide range of products, including Android, Chrome, and Google Cloud.
-Rewards can range from $100 to $31,337, depending on the severity of the vulnerability.
+The program has evolved to cover various products, including Android, Chrome, and Google Cloud.
+Depending on the severity of the vulnerability, rewards can range from $100 to $31,337.

-Facebook runs a bug bounty program that has been instrumental in enhancing the platform’s security.
-It incentivizes researchers to report vulnerabilities in Facebook, Instagram, and WhatsApp.
-The program has paid out millions of dollars since its inception, with rewards ranging from $500 to $40,000 based on the severity and impact of the findings.
+Facebook runs a bug bounty program that has enhanced the platform’s security.
+The program incentivizes researchers to report Facebook, Instagram, and WhatsApp vulnerabilities.
+Since its inception, the program has paid millions of dollars, with rewards ranging from $500 to $40,000 based on the severity and impact of the findings.

 HackerOne